aquaman48/P-Python/README.md

-# P---Space-Shooter
+# P = Python
-Repository that will include the files for a space invader type game that I created in Python.
-You can control the spaceship to stop the aliens from taking over and clear the skies.
-Will be an on-going process.
+Everything Python.
+I like the versatility that the Python language comes with.
+There are a lot of interesting things we can do.
+Experimentation is always a great way to learn.